Classes in 2015:

-- Obtain a C or better in each class.
+- Obtain a 70% or better in each class.

-- If you fail to earn a C on the initial attempt at a test, you will be placed on academic probation.
-Failure to obtain a C or better the second time will result in academic dismissal from the program.
+- If you fail to earn a 70% on the initial attempt at a test, you will be placed on academic probation.
+Failure to obtain a 70% or better the second time will result in academic dismissal from the program.

 - Failure of 2 or more tests in one Phase will result in dismissal from the program.

-- You must maintain a 2.0 grade point average at all times.
-If your GPA falls below 2.0, you will be placed on academic probation.
+- You must maintain a 80% grade average at all times.
+If your average falls below 80%, you will be placed on academic probation.
 Two consecutive phases on academic probation will result in academic dismissal from the program.

 You are expected to take all of the quizzes and exams as scheduled.
 In the isolated instance when an emergency prevents you from taking an exam with a class, you must contact your instructor immediately.

-All students must receive a C or better in all required tests in the professional curriculum.
-Students who receive a grade below a C must successfully repeat that test (attainment of a grade of C or better).
+All students must receive a 70% or better in all required tests in the professional curriculum.
+Students who receive a grade below a 70% must successfully repeat that test (attainment of a grade of 70% or better).

 The school reserves the right to drop a student at any time for reasons deemed adequate by the Program Director and faculty

-As the Program Director, Mr. Peters is responsible for the management and supervision of the course.
+As the ALS Program Director, Mr. Peters is responsible for the management and supervision of the course.
 He is responsible for scheduling all instructors and field preceptors.
-As well as being responsible for site visits of all clinical and field sites throughout the county.
-Finally, he is ultimately assigned the task of preparing each student for their new role as a Paramedic when they graduate from the course.
-Mr. Peters has been a paramedic for over 20 years and is a Pennsylvania certified EMS Instructor.
-He is Regional Faculty for the American Heart Association and an instructor trainer in basic cardiac life support (BCLS), advanced cardiac life support (ACLS), and pediatric advanced life support (PALS).
-Mr. Peters received his B.S. in Health Sciences and minor in Instructional Media from West Chester University
+As well as being responsible for site visits of all clinical and field sites throughout many counties.
+Finally, he is ultimately assigned the task of preparing competent entry level Emergency Medical Technician-Paramedics in the Cognitive (Knowledge), Psychomotor(skills), Affective(Behavior) learning domains.
+Mr. Peters has been a paramedic for over 30 years and is a Pennsylvania certified EMS Instructor.
+He is the Training Center Manager for the Chester County Hospital American Heart Association center and an instructor trainer in basic cardiac life support (BCLS), advanced cardiac life support (ACLS), and pediatric advanced life support (PALS).
+Mr. Peters received his B.S. in Health Sciences and minor in Instructional Media from West Chester University.

 Al Kalbach, EMT-P